 1. Motivation

-There are psychological aspects of any change effort that are important for implementation success.
-Motivation consists of features of an innovation that contribute to whether people want to do it.
+There are psychological aspects of any change effort that are crucial for successful implementation.
+Motivation encompasses the factors of an innovation that determine whether people are willing to adopt it.

 2. General Capacities